nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Find tasks based on keywords.<br>
 Format: `find KEYWORDS`

-> Tasks that partly or completely match the keywords entered will be displayed.
+> Tasks that partly or completely match the keywords entered will be displayed.<br>
 > If keyword entered is a date, this command will return the same results as the view command.

 Examples:
-* `find homework`<br>
+* `find homework`
   > <img src="images/UIfind.png" width="600">

 #### Edit task details: `edit`